yiisoft/queue/docs/guide/behaviors.md

 # Message behaviors

-`Behaviors` are classes designed to tell queue [drivers] about some specific message behavior: e.g. when you want to delay message consuming or set message priority.
-There are some predefined behaviors with which some default [drivers] can work.
+`Behaviors` are classes designed to tell queue [adapters] about some specific message behavior: e.g. when you want to delay message consuming or set message priority.
+There are some predefined behaviors with which some default [adapters] can work.

-***Important!* Not every driver can work with all the behaviors.
-Below you will find a matrix displaying compatibility of drivers and behaviors.**
+***Important!* Not every adapter can work with all the behaviors.
+Below you will find a matrix displaying compatibility of adapters and behaviors.**

 ## Default behaviors